ErikBjare/KnowTree/README.md

 ## Value proposition

- - Planning out what you need to learn in order to reach some goal.
-(Learning the concepts you want to learn by telling you what you need to learn to get there)
-   - If someone wants to learn X, they would be presented with a variety of options to do so.
-The work of figuring out how and where is just a matter of choosing between the presented options.
- - Keeping track of what you know.
+ - Enables you to keep track of what you know and don't know.
+   - Likely motivating for the learner to have an overview.
+   - Makes it easy to find the gaps.
    - Enables a simple way of letting others know what you know.
 Useful in resumes.
- - The learner would be provided with an overview of what they can do with the thing they want to learn (how to build upon their acquired knowledge).
+ - The learner would be provided with an overview of what they can do with the things they have learned.
+   - A kind of reversal of prerequisites.
-   - Example: If someone has just learned the basics of programming, they would be shown what they can do/learn with what knowledge.
+   - Example: Someone has just learned the basics of programming, they would be shown what they can do/learn with what knowledge.
+Such as app/web/game dev, AI, robotics, CS theory.
  - Freedom of learning *what you want* while still learning *what you need*.
-   - There is no core curricula, the learner can themselves choose which path they want to take while still getting some indication of which paths are reasonable/practical.
+   - The learner can themselves choose which path they want to take while still getting some indication of which paths are reasonable/practical and lead to the desired goal.
+   - There might still be user-created "tracks"/curricula,
+     - Could also be generated from user data.
+ - Optimizing the learning process.
+   - Learn faster by getting to know what you don't know.
+   - Learn faster by getting recommendations for the best learning resource
+     - Which the best resource is could vary from person to person.
+ - Planning out what you need to learn in order to reach some goal.
+   - [CLARIFY] If someone wants to learn X, they would be presented with a variety of options to do so.
+The work of figuring out how and where is just a matter of choosing between the presented options.
+   - [CLARIFY] Learn the concepts you want to learn, and get help with what you need to to get there.

 ## Naming